txt/se24fall/docs/tests.md

   - Maybe TDD's "success" was just  that it happened at the same time that everyone stopped doing "C" and started using more interactive incremental development tools (e.g. Pyhton)

-**Handling Large Test Suites**: can't retest everything
+## Handling Large Test Suites

+Can not retest everything.
+What to do?
+Test selectively:

-- some input clusters relate to new functionality the Elbaum heuristic from Elbaum, Sebastian, Gregg Rothermel, and John Penix.
-"Techniques for improving regression testing in continuous integration development environments."
-Proceedings of the 22nd ACM SIGSOFT International Symposium on Foundations of Software Engineering.
+- Some input clusters relate to new functionality
+  - The Elbaum heuristic from Elbaum, Rothermel, and Penix.
+    [Techniques for improving regression testing in continuous integration development environments.](http://cse.unl.edu/~elbaum/pre-prints/fse2014-prePrint.pdf)  Proceedings of the 22nd ACM SIGSOFT International Symposium on Foundations of Software Engineering.
 2014.
- - failed recently, last tested a while ago, or is new.
+  - retest if failed recently, last tested a while ago, or is new.
   - for very large test suites catches 50% of failures, within one hour
- - for a survey of other ordering heuristics, see  Ling, Xiao, Rishabh Agrawal, and Tim Menzies.
-"How different is test case prioritization for open and closed source projects?."
+- For a survey of other ordering heuristics, see  Ling, Xiao, Rishabh Agrawal, and Tim Menzies.
+[How different is test case prioritization for open and closed source projects?.](https://arxiv.org/pdf/2008.00612)
     IEEE Transactions on Software Engineering 48.7 (2021): 2526-2540.
-   - warning: good test case orderings are different for open source projects  and in-house projects.
+  - strange to say: good test case orderings are different for open source projects  and in-house projects.

-**Test Case:** Defines an individual test against a software system.
-Defines an input to the system and the expected output.
-Can be done at a high level against the entire software system, or at a low level against code units like methods classes.

 ## Black-box testing
 - Also known as _functional testing_